 If you have bad credit, there are also options aside from standard loans that you can choose from to finance your care.
 This article will guide you through some available strategies to secure a loan or financing no matter your credit score.

 What credit score is needed for dental financing?

 The source of your financing is often first determined by your credit score and the requirements set by the lender.
 For dental financing with a personal loan, a credit score of at least 585 is usually required.
-This can extend in excess of a score of 660 if you need a loan without an origination fee.
+The minimum credit score is higher for lenders with lower interest rates or those who don’t charge an origination fee.

 If you are looking to finance your dental care with a credit card, you need a credit score of between 640-700.
 With this, you may be eligible for an account with an introductory APR at 0% interest.

 In certain situations, dental financing is still available for people with a credit score below 585.
 This is often left up to the individual dentist or medical practice.
 Some providers accept lower credit scores and offer a customized payment system specially designed for them.
 These costs can vary, as can the rates and interest for each particular plan.

 How can I get a dental loan with bad credit?

 Having a poor credit history will certainly make it more difficult for you to qualify for dental loans.
 Though your chances of getting a loan may be slimmer, there are still lenders that will give you financing – you just might need to shop around a bit to find the right fit.

 Researching options can be frustrating if you are pressed for time, experiencing pain, or facing a critical procedure.
 But it is very important to do your homework and explore all of the available options to choose the right loan term or lender for your unique financial situation.
 Every loan option has accompanying fees, benefits, and requirements.